 Prof.dr.
-Henderik A. Proper, Erik to friends, is deputy director of the IT for Innovative Services department at the Luxembourg Institute of Science and Technology in Luxembourg.
+Henderik A. Proper, Erik to friends, is Head of Academic Affairs of at the Luxembourg Institute of Science and Technology (LIST) in Luxembourg, and senior research manager within IT for Innovative Services (ITIS) department of LIST.
 He also holds a chair in Information Systems at the Radboud University Nijmegen.
-He leads the Enterprise Engineering research team involving researchers from a.o. these two institutions.
+Furthermore, he chairs the Enterprise Engineering research network involving researchers from a.o. these two institutions.

 Erik has a mixed background, covering a variety of roles in both academia and industry.
 His professional passion is the further development of the field of enterprise engineering and enterprise architecture.
 His long experience in teaching and coaching a wide variety of people enables him to involve and engage others in this development.
 He has co-authored several journal papers, conference publications and books.
 His main research interests include enterprise architecture, enterprise engineering, enterprise modelling, systems theory, business/IT alignment and conceptual modelling.